 We think that one of the most important characteristics when choosing a suitcase is how easily you can move your stuff from point A to point B. Your carry-on luggage will likely be used in a variety of different situations and terrains, from polished floors or carpeting in airports, to parking lots, sidewalks, and public transportation, etc. We evaluated the performance of each bag's wheels and whether they improved or hindered airport navigation.
 We took into consideration handle placement and comfort, as well as the sturdiness of the telescoping handle.
 We also paid attention to the placement (or lack) of external carrying handles, which make removing carry-on luggage from overhead bins or trunks of cars that much easier, not to mention having to tackle a flight of stairs.

 When it came to rolling performance, we found that there was not much difference among the different two-wheeled bags that we tested.
-They pulled along in their predictable way, transitioning easily from polished airport floors to broken cement sidewalks and gravel parking lots.
+They pulled along in their predictable way, transitioning well from polished airport floors to broken cement sidewalks and gravel parking lots.
 The best performing two-wheeled bags on uneven surfaces were the Osprey Ozone Wheeled 22 and The North Face Rolling Thunder 22.
-These bags have 3.5 and 3 inch diameter wheels (respectively) with ridges on them that provided good traction when surfaces got rough.
-The other two-wheeled bags that we tested had 2.75 to 3 inch wheels with a smooth finish.
-That being said, the Osprey Ozone kept tipping over on us when going over a curb or making sharps turns, and overall got a lower score in this category after we took that into account.
+These bags have 3.5 and 3-inch diameter wheels (respectively) with ridges on them that provided traction when surfaces got rough.
+The other two-wheeled bags that we tested had 2.75 to 3-inch wheels with a smooth finish.
+Regardless, the Osprey Ozone kept tipping over on us when going over a curb or making sharps turns, and overall got a lower score in this category after we took that into account.

-Comparing the performance of two- vs four-wheeled bags was an interesting experiment.
-Firstly, the four-wheeled bags that we tested varied greatly in rolling performance.
-The Samsonite Inova 20 had the best performing action of the lot, while the Rockland Melbourne 20 continually pulled to one side.
+Comparing the performance of two- vs. four-wheeled bags was an interesting experiment.
+Firstly, the four-wheeled bags that we tested varied considerably in rolling performance.
+The Eagle Creek Tarmac AWD and Samsonite Inova 20 had the best performing action of the lot, while the Rockland Melbourne 20 continually pulled to one side.
 When the four-wheeled bags were working well, we preferred them for airport navigation over a two-wheeled bag.
-Instead of dragging a heavy bag behind you, you can easily push it by your side with very little effort.
+Instead of dragging a heavy bag behind you, you can push it by your side with minimal effort.

-Even a four-year old was able to push his own four-wheeled bag through an airport!
+Even a four-year-old was able to push his four-wheeled bag through an airport!

 Four-wheeled bags are also easier to take down the aisle of a plane.
-Simply push it in front of you and you can avoid banging it into arms rests as you go down the aisle.
+Simply push it in front of you and avoid banging it into arms rests as you go down the aisle.
 These wheels do tend to be smaller than the wheels on the traditional bags, ranging in diameter from 1.75 to 2 inches.
 This made them harder to roll over rough surfaces, either when pushing them or tilting them up and dragging them like a two-wheeled bag.
-We delve deeper into the pros and cons of two- vs four-wheeled luggage later on in our Buying Advice article, but overall our testers gave the four-wheeled Samsonite Inova 20 and SwissGear Meyrin 20 high marks in this category.
+We delve deeper into the pros and cons of two- vs. four-wheeled luggage later on in our Buying Advice article.

 Our "pack for a week test" (see the photo below), helped separate the roomy bags from the standard ones.
-The Eagle Creek Tarmac 22, Delsey Shadow 3.0 21, and Briggs and Riley Baseline Domestic, could accommodate all the items without having to expand the bag.
-The Travelpro Maxlite 4 22 and Travelpro Platinum Magna 2 both came close but had to be expanded to fit everything in.
+The Eagle Creek Tarmac, Delsey Shadow 3.0 21, and Briggs and Riley Baseline Domestic could accommodate all the items without having to expand the bag.
+The Travelpro Maxlite 4 22 and Travelpro Platinum Magna 2 both came close but had to be expanded to fit everything.

 It's important to remember here that a smaller internal capacity is not necessarily a bad thing.
 If you are a light packer or often travel to warm places (where bulky clothes aren't required), then a small bag might be perfect for you.
 Additionally, many individuals still travel with a checked bag, so using a smaller bag as your carry-on can be a great option.
 On the other hand, if you're a heavy packer, you may find yourself sitting on top of your bag wrestling with your zipper unless you purchase a spacious one.